-Notwithstanding net current liabilities of \$47,716,000 and net liabilities of \$176,108,000 as at 31 March 2020 and a loss for the year then ended of \$7,813,000, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+Notwithstanding net current liabilities of \$44,789,000 and net liabilities of \$176,212,000 as at 31 March 2021 and a loss for the year then ended of \$1,904,000, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-The Company is an intermediate holding company and is financed by \$73,500,000 of external term loans in addition to \$106,156,000 of loans from a parent undertaking.
-The Company's forecast cash outflow over the next 12 months relates to the payment of interest on its external debt and repayment in October 2020 of a term loan of \$45,000,000 and to meet its liabilities as they fall due for that period.
-Assurance is obtained for the parent company's continued support by the fact that the external borrowings are underwritten by a guarantee from the ultimate parent undertaking, Tata Chemicals Limited.
-The directors are currently assessing refinancing option for repayment of the term loan of \$45,000,000.
+The Company is an intermediate holding company and is financed by \$74,000,000 of external term loans in addition to \$109,112,000 of loans from a parent undertaking.
+The Company's forecast cash outflow over the next 12 months relates to the payment of interest on its external debt and repayment in February 2022 of a term loan of \$45,500,000 and to meet its liabilities as they fall due for that period.
+The external borrowings are underwritten by a guarantee from the ultimate parent undertaking, Tata Chemicals Limited.
+The directors are currently assessing refinancing options for repayment of the term loan of \$45,500,000.
 Taking account of reasonably possible downsides, the company will have sufficient funds, through funding from its ultimate parent company, Tata Chemicals Limited, to meet its liabilities as they fall due for that period.

+The Company is a member of the group headed by Tata Chemicals Limited (the "Ultimate Parent Group").
 The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group to continue as a going concern for at least 12 months from the date of approval of these financial statements.
 In particular, the Ultimate Parent does not intend to seek or cause repayment of amounts due to other members of the Ultimate Parent Group that would require repayment of the group balances.

-As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
+The Company is reliant on the support of the Ultimate Parent, as described above.
+Following discussions with the directors of the Ultimate Parent, the directors of the Company are satisfied that the Ultimate Parent will be able to provide the support which has been indicated.
+As is the case for any entity placing reliance on other related entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.